Faculty

 lalita.sabat@bmc.org

 Lalita Sabat joined the lab in July 2024 as a research fellow.
-Having recently graduated from Virginia Commonwealth University (VCU) with a major in Biology and a minor in Chemistry, she now awaits matriculation into the institution’s School of Medicine as a student in their Guaranteed Admissions Program.
-Lalita’s exposure to research began in high school as an intern at Diadem Biotherapeutics.
+Having completed her research fellowship in June 2025, Lalita continues to contribute to OTO-COATI Lab research while pursuing the study of medicine at Virginia Commonwealth University (VCU).
+Prior to joining the lab, Lalita graduated from VCU with a major in Biology and a minor in Chemistry.
+Her exposure to research began in high school as an intern at Diadem Biotherapeutics.
 There, she explored innovative drug delivery methods using exosomes, focusing on anti-inflammatory proteins for treating inflammatory diseases and AIDS.
 While an undergraduate student at VCU, she developed her research skills in the Department of Biology’s Walsh Lab, investigating amyotrophic lateral sclerosis and motor neuron degeneration in zebrafish models.
-Now, Lalita is excited to transition from wet lab work to clinical research at Boston University and Boston Medical Center, applying her diverse scientific background to new challenges in otolaryngology.
+Now, Lalita is excited to conduct clinical research at Boston University and Boston Medical Center, applying her diverse scientific background to new challenges in otolaryngology.

 Veronica Han, BS